mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 First deploy will take 10-20 minutes.

 Then to add your FE go to features, add a board view using the nothing template.
 Change the name.
 Click add build in the top right corner change the route to /view.
 Save it.
+(At least 1 full deploy has to be completed to be able to see the Monday Code route option.)

 <img width="1512" alt="Screenshot 2025-03-07 at 12 24 15 PM" src="https://github.com/user-attachments/assets/07cb4bbe-f20b-4db5-9864-41bc28595381" />
 <img width="1302" alt="Screenshot 2025-03-07 at 12 25 10 PM" src="https://github.com/user-attachments/assets/9995360a-3492-42ef-819b-b403708389b6" />